American Sociological Review

-Cover Letter.
-Please provide complete contact information for the corresponding author (name, address, phone/fax, e-mail), the complete manuscript title, and any other important and relevant information.
+- Cover Letter.
+Please provide complete contact information for the corresponding author (name, address, phone, e-mail), the complete manuscript title, and any other important and relevant information.

-Title Page.
-Please include authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
+- Title Page.
+Please include authors' institutional affiliations, acknowledgments, word count, and contact information for the corresponding author.

-Blinded Manuscript.
-Blinded manuscripts do not include the title page (or any self identifying information, see below).
-There is no need to include the abstract with the blinded manuscript.
+- Anonymized Manuscript.
+Anonymized manuscripts do not include the title page (or any self identifying information, see below).
+There is no need to include the abstract with the anonymized manuscript.

 All pages must be double-spaced (including notes and references) with margins measuring at least 1 inch (i.e., line length must not exceed 6-1/2 inches).
-Please use 12-point Times New Roman font.
+Please use 12-point Times New Roman font and remove any page numbering (your paper will automatically be renumbered upon submission).
 ASR Articles may not exceed 15,000 words in length including text, references, and footnotes (excluding tables and figures).
 ASR Comments/Replies should not exceed 3,000 words.
 Upload Comments and Replies directly into SAGE Track; ASR does not require that Comments first be sent to article authors.

 - Abstract.
 The abstract (150 to 200 words) should not include authors' names or other identifying information.

 - Anonymized Manuscript.
 The manuscript should not include the title page, authors' names or affiliations, or any other identifying information.
 ASR uses anonymous peer reviewers for manuscript evaluation.
 Delete or rewrite any text that identifies you as the author: when citing your own work, please write “Smith (1992) concluded...,” but do not write “I concluded (Smith 1992)....”

 - Headings and subheadings.
 Generally, three heading levels are sufficient to organize text.
 See recent issues for examples.